peter88213/yw2html/README.md

-# yw2html - HTML export with templates from yWriter 6/7
+# yw2html - HTML export with custom templates from yWriter 7

 For more information, see the [project homepage](https://peter88213.github.io/yw2html) with description and download instructions.